 Let’s face it, many articles have been written about companies “Outgrowing QuickBooks” or “Signs you need an Enterprise Resource Planning (ERP) system”.
-But what those articles don’t usually talk about is what you can do to prep your team internally for an ERP software system; a comprehensive sales, finance, and operations system.
-Planning is one of those words that tends to make people groan because they know it means more work, lots of discussions, and often seems like a stalling tactic and time waster.
-But ultimately, asking detailed internal ERP search questions is paramount to a successful ERP evaluation and implementation.
+But what those articles don’t usually talk about is what you can do to prep your team internally for an ERP software system.
+This is a comprehensive sales, finance, and operations system.
+As such, planning comes into play.
+Unfortunately, “planning” is one of those words that tends to make people groan.
+They know it means more work, lots of discussions, and loss of time.
+However, asking detailed internal ERP search questions is paramount to a successful ERP evaluation and implementation.

-If you ask any Military General or Combat Veteran if they would go to battle without some semblance of a plan, they would probably laugh or just walk away and say nothing in response.
-There is a reason that ERP implementation rooms are nicknamed “War Rooms” since heavy system testing is done and current company practices come into question.
+Would a military general or combat veteran go into battle without a plan?
+There is a reason that ERP implementation rooms are nicknamed “War Rooms.”
+First, leaders storm through strategy.
+Then, heavy system testing is done and current company practices come into question.

 What are some of the right internal ERP search questions to ask for planning purposes?
 Questions like system design, usability, industry specific functionality, cost, and implementation assistance are just some aspects to consider when looking for an ERP system.
 I look around on the web, and I find a lot of system questions written by software vendors, but not a lot of internal company questions to ask or considerations that need to be discussed.
 Having talked and worked with many, many companies over the years during their ERP searches, I wanted to give some examples of planning areas and questions for companies to prep internally.